mackerelio/mdg/README.md

 ### DESCRIPTION

-`mdg` is a small script to help generate markdown for custom dashboard.
+`mdg` is a small script to help generating markdown for custom dashboard in Mackerel.
-It generate markdown which contains embedded graphs of specified service and role.
+The script generates a markdown which contains embedded graphs of specified service and role.

 It's written in Ruby.